fcanas/OHMKit/README.md

 This project doesn't know about routes.
 Use [SOCKit](https://github.com/jverkoey/sockit).

 This project doesn't know about CoreData.
 It will not manage graphs of entities for you quite like RestKit does.
 But it *is* built on KVO, and does not care about your model objects' super class.
 So you can safely make subclasses of `NSManagedObject` mappable.

+## How?

+It is a [mixin](http://en.wikipedia.org/wiki/Mixin) that makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.

+It leverages the existing power of [KVO](https://developer.apple.com/library/mac/documentation/cocoa/conceptual/KeyValueObserving/KeyValueObserving.html) and in particular `-setValue:forKey:`, `-setValue:forUndefinedKey:`.
+OHMKit comes in at under 200 lines of code.
+If you want to see how it works, read the source or drop me a line.

 ## Usage